boekkooi/openshift-diy-nginx-php/README.md

-# bcphung/openshift-diy-nginx-php
+# bcphung/openshift-diy-nginx-php-phalcon
-This is a sample repository to get nginx + php fpm running on openshift.
+This is diy cartridge repository to get nginx, PHP-FPM 5.6 with Phalcon running on OpenShift.

 More information about openshift: https://openshift.redhat.com/